jhannah/jayflaunts/questions.md

 * I thought I'd start with an extremely brief intro for non-crypto people, jump in anytime:
   * What alt coins are, how I found out ADA (Cardano) exists last week: DOGE -> BTC -> ADA
   * Why I love PoS coins (I started in Blackcoin years ago).
+* How / when did you get started in crypto?
+* You help a ton of newbs (like me) in Telegram.
+How do you find the patience, time?
 * Me telling people to go sub to your YouTube channel, and specifically why I love [Should you start a Cardano Stake Pool in 2021?](https://www.youtube.com/watch?v=HzRdluc5iSw)
   * I don't want you to repeat yourself, I will encourage them to go watch your videos. :)
   * [Small pool graph](https://twitter.com/nierop_pieter/status/1361357344219758597) for the show notes.
   * What feedback have you gotten from that video?
 Has it drawn a bunch of interest to NASEC?
 200K yesterday was huge, yes? :)
   * You fixed [Daedalus Wallet](daedaluswallet.io) NASEC listing yesterday?
-  * You help a ton of newbs (like me) in Telegram.
-How do you find the patience, time?
 * I love your realism / no hype.
 What made you decide to start on YouTube?
-Is your tone a conscious choice you made to buck the
-  "TO THE MOON" hype?
+  Is your tone a conscious choice you made to buck the "TO THE MOON" hype?
 * What are you most excited about in the Cardano pipeline?
 * I'm super excited about anything that helps developing nations make money / contracts easier.
 Know anything about those?
   * My understanding: Developing countries use a ton of SMS-based payments via their cell providers.